Biography

 In 2020, in response to the COVID-19 pandemic, von Wiehler sought a way for Orchestra VOX to fight for beauty in an isolated world, and launched the Chrysalis Project: a multi-national initiative connecting Orchestra VOX to internationally renowned film-makers, choreographers, and composers from five countries (the UK, New Zealand, Burkina Faso, Russia, the United States).
 Von Wiehler led this project to create a series of short films, one filmed in each country – forging connections between multiple artistic genres and across continents – a way of instilling a message of new hope in a time of darkness.

-In 2020, von Wiehler completed her doctorate on the canon of Rodion Shchedrin at the University of Oxford, where she attended as a Rhodes Scholar.
-Not only is Oxford’s Rhodes Scholarship widely held to be the world’s most prestigious scholarship programme (renowned for producing many Heads of State, such as US President Bill Clinton) – but it is also a programme that places emphasis on attracting people who are committed to using their skills for the betterment of the world.
+In 2021, von Wiehler completed her doctorate on the canon of Rodion Shchedrin at the University of Oxford, where she attended as a Rhodes Scholar.
+The Rhodes Scholarship places emphasis on attracting people who are committed to using their skills for the betterment of the world.
 Inspired by this environment, von Wiehler champions the belief that music has the potential to create a cultural and societal impact not stymied by global politics.
 Her fundamental aims as a conductor therefore hold sacred, at their core, the drive to use music as a means to effect change for greater societal good.
+She continues her scholarship with recent research published in Cambridge Opera Journal.

 “Although her interests extend far beyond the Russian sphere, it is clearly some of the music von Wiehler knows and loves best.
 She came into her own in the Tchaikovsky, demonstrating a nuanced knowledge of the score and a great depth of musicality.”